raymcdermott/domain-redirector/README.md

 ## Dependencies

-You need to install locally or have network services that provide MongoDB and REDIS.
+If you wish to use an external backing store you will need to install locally or have services that provide MongoDB and REDIS.

+**You must set the environment variable PREFER_NETWORK_BACKING_STORE.
+You don't need to set it any particular value, it's mere presence in the environment will trigger checks for the other settings.**

 The application will attach to these services using the following variables / defaults